IBM/aspera-cli/docs/README.erb.md

 ### <a name="lprtconf"></a>Special <%=prstt%>: config

 This preset name is reserved and contains a single key: `version`.
-This is the version of Amelia which created the file.
+This is the version of ascli which created the file.

 ### <a name="lprtdef"></a>Special <%=prstt%>: default